 Where are we?

-Many people in Miyazaki are a part of sports activities and we have found them to be great ways to connect with people on a regular basis.
-The Toms go to the gym, the pool, and walk their neighborhood park to meet people.
-The Ebners now own surfboards.
-And Sean is coaching American football at the local university, has joined volleyball, basketball, running, and tennis groups to meet a variety of people.
+Many people in Miyazaki are a part of hobby groups and sports activities—we have found them to be great ways to connect with people on a regular basis.
+The Toms have gone to the gym, opened their house for board games, and often go to their neighborhood park to meet people.
+Sean has coached American football at the local university, and has joined volleyball, basketball, running, and tennis groups to connect with people.

 We abide in God